-Each year, the Social Security Administration (SSA) reports payment accuracy rates for both the Retirement, Survivors and Disability Insurance (RSDI) and Supplemental Security Income (SSI) programs based on its stewardship reviews.
-The Agency used the reviews as the basic measure to report on the accuracy of benefit payments.
+Each year, SSA reports payment accuracy rates for the Retirement, Survivors and Disability Insurance (RSDI) and Supplemental Security Income (SSI) programs based on its stewardship reviews.
+The Agency uses the reviews as the basic measure to report on the accuracy of benefit payments.
 Each year, SSA reports over- and underpayments from its stewardship reviews of nonmedical aspects of the Retirement and Survivors Insurance (RSI), Disability Insurance (DI), and SSI programs.
-In accordance with OMB's guidelines13 implementing the provisions of the Improper Payments Information Act of 2002 (IPIA), 14 SSA reports payments that should not have been made or payments that were made in an incorrect amount as improper.
-Stewardship review findings provide the basis for reports to Congress and other monitoring authorities.
-The Agency also used data from these reviews in corrective action planning and in monitoring performance, as required by the Government Performance and Results Act of 1993.
+In accordance with OMB's guidelines, 13 implementing the provisions of the Improper Payments Information Act of 2002 (IPIA), 14 SSA reports payments that should not have been made or payments that were made in an incorrect amount as improper.
+Stewardship review findings provide the basis for reports to monitoring authorities.
+The Agency also uses data from these reviews in corrective action planning and monitoring performance, as required by the Government Performance and Results Act of 1993.
 15

 Payment accuracy rates developed in SSA's stewardship reviews reflect the accuracy of payments issued to RSDI beneficiaries and SSI recipients who received or were issued a payment for the sample month.
-The Agency selects a statistically valid national sample monthly from the payment rolls, which consist of RSDI and SSI beneficiaries in current pay status.
+Each month, the Agency selects a statistically valid national sample from the payment rolls, which consist of RSDI and SSI beneficiaries in current pay status.
 For each sample selected, the recipient or representative payee is interviewed; collateral contacts are made, as needed; and all nonmedical eligibility factors are redeveloped as of the current sample month.
 The Agency inputs the findings into a national database for analysis and report preparation.
 Separate rates are determined for accuracy of payments in terms of over- and underpayment dollars.